Revolt of the Comuneros (Paraguay): Later influence

 While some of the ideologies of self-government espoused by the comuneros seem to prefigure later democratic uprisings against Spanish colonial rule, especially among the rural branch of the revolt, historians Adalberto López and James Schofield Saeger caution that giving this apparent resemblance too much weight would be a mistake.
 According to Saegar, the revolt was much closer to traditions of the 16th and 17th centuries and "was principally a local uprising led by local vested interest groups and unrelated to the important changes in the Spanish empire beginning in the 18th century."
 It had little in common with the Revolt of the Comuneros of New Granada or the Rebellion of Túpac Amaru II that occurred in the 1780s.
 López agrees that the Revolt of the Comuneros was not a "true revolution" that aimed at fundamental change in Paraguay; most of the Paraguayans saw themselves as loyal servants of the Crown and were not attempting to fundamentally change the political or economic structure of the province.
 Rather, they were attempting to assert control over the Jesuits, who were seen as undermining the province and exacerbating its poverty.

 Paraguay remained poor and somewhat discontented after the revolt was suppressed.
 Higher taxes imposed later further squeezed the region's export income, and the Jesuit missions continued to be a hated competitor driving down prices of the Paraguayan's cash crop.
 Antequera became a folk hero and martyr.
 The new cabildo, attempting to suppress talk of him, unwisely ordered the public burning of all "dangerous" documents in the city archives in 1740.
 A would-be coup against the governor organized by some who had been friendly to the comuneros before was discovered in 1747; the plotters were arrested, convicted of treason, and executed.

+The conflict was damaging for the Guaraní-Jesuit alliance that sustained the missions, as well.
+The Guaraní chiefs had traditionally allied with the Jesuits to gain protection against both the Portuguese, the Spanish encomienda, and hostile Indians; but the conflict had taken away many of their best and most reliable workers away during an emergency.
+The population of the local reductions collapsed; one census report said there were 141,000 people living in the mission towns in 1732, but just 74,000 in 1740, a drop of nearly half.
+While much of this population loss was from three chained epidemics of disease, it also resulted from famine as agricultural workers were reallocated to fight the rebels, as well as Guaraní who, far from the control of the mission towns, deserted and escaped to become refugees and independents.
+Trained in warfare and often equipped with firearms, some of these newly independent Guaraní become livestock raiders and bandits, further souring relations with the Paraguayan settlers.
+The hostile Payaguá took advantage of the disorder of 1732–1740 to increase raids against the Guaraní, taking captives for slaves and other goods.